observablehq/framework/examples/data-loaders/docs/shell.md

 ## JSON (with `curl`)

 Sometimes, all you need is `curl`!

 The data loader below, `caltrans-districts.json.sh`, accesses geojson of CalTrans districts from the [California Open Data Portal](https://data.ca.gov/dataset/caltrans-districts/resource/668dacf7-e927-4ced-98aa-b495e79d40d2).

-Copy and paste the code below into your own shell script data loader (with extension .json.sh in your project source root, typically `docs`), then replace the url to access your own dataset.
+Create a file in your project source root, with the .json.sh double extension (for example, `docs/my-data.json.sh`), then paste the code below to get started.

 ```sh
 curl 'https://gis.data.ca.gov/datasets/0144574f750f4ccc88749004aca6eb0c_0.geojson?outSR=%7B%22latestWkid%22%3A3857%2C%22wkid%22%3A102100%7D' \